Combarelles Cave, Les Eyzies de Tayac

 Traces of pigments indicate that the engravings were originally painted.

-Among the most intriguing engravings are those of four horses represented with lines which undoubtedly depict harnesses and with animal skins on their back.
+Among the most intriguing engravings are those of four horses.

 There is also a mammoth represented with signs (2 brackets inclined towards each other) on his flanks.